ginopalazzo/ginopalazzo.github.io/_posts/2017-12-01-django-scrapy.markdown

 ## Scrapy configuration

-We need to add an empty __init__.py file in `django-project/scrapy-project/__init__.py` and `django-project/scrapy-project/spiders/__init__.py` in order django recognize the scrapy project as a package.
+We need to add an empty __init__.py file in `django-project/scrapy-project/__init__.py` and `django-project/scrapy-project/spiders/__init__.py` in order for django to recognize the scrapy project as a package.

-Also we will modify our `django-project/scrapy-project/settings.py` as following so django and scrapy can communicate:
+We will also modify our `django-project/scrapy-project/settings.py` as the following, so django and scrapy can communicate:

 {% highlight python %}
 import sys